pH-7/GoodJsCode/readme.md

 With this book, you will get **the essential to know**, straight to the solution for coding better and cleaner.
 It's a practical book.
 You won't have superfluous information.
 Just the important things.

-Time is so valuable and important that I only want to share what you need to know, without unnecessary details, to be there only for making the book fatter.
+Time is so valuable and important (even more as a software engineer), so I will only share what you need to know, without unnecessary details, to be there only for making the book fatter.

 ---